Freddy Maertens: Relationship with father

 Gilbert Maertens gave his son his first bike, which Freddy Maertens described as "a second-hand thing that he’d got from a beach business for a bargain".
 Not until he won a race on that would he get a better one.
-The author, Rik Van Walleghem, said: "The training school that Maertens went through with his father was hard.
+His biographer Rik Vanwalleghem said: "The training school that Maertens went through with his father was hard.
 Horribly hard.
 Gilbert never lost sight of anything.
 He knew how much and how often his son trained, what he ate and drank, how much he slept, who he went around with.
 He imposed a merciless regime.
 And he had an eye open for the slightest thing that would obstruct his son's progress.
 He worried, for instance, that Freddy's male hormones would get the better of his son and drive him into the arms of bewitching young girl who’d put the slides under his mission.
 Women were the devil's work; it had been like that in the Garden of Eden and little had changed since".

 Gilbert caught his son flirting with a girl and took revenge by cutting his racing bike in half.
 He intervened with the army, when his son was called for national service, to ask that he not be given an easier time because of his reputation.

 Maertens' relationship with his father affected the rest of his life.
 He rode well only when he had a dominant figure behind him: first his father, then Briek Schotte and then Lomme Driessens.
 His wife described him as trusting and vulnerable, that he needed care because otherwise he would be "like a bird waiting for a cat".